Current status at INDUS

 INDUS action areas

-In the 2020 financial year, the sustainability strategy was made an independent component of the PARKOUR strategy program, with the aim of bringing new knowledge and approaches into the Group and complying with new legal and regulatory requirements.
+In the 2021 financial year, the sustainability strategy was updated as a separate strategic initiative of the PARKOUR strategy program in order to bring new insights and approaches to the Group and to incorporate new legal and regulatory requirements.
+“Striving for sustainability” now complements the PARKOUR strategy as the fourth pillar.
 The Ten Principles of the United Nations Global Compact (UNGC) form the basis of the fundamental principles of the company’s strategic focus.
 INDUS has pooled these into five principles and used them to put together six action areas.

 - Environmental Issues | Protecting the Environment